Checkpoint (1956 film): Production

 It was the first in a new ten picture deal between the Rank Organisation and the team of Betty Box and Ralph Thomas.
 Rank announced the film in February 1956 as part of a slate of 20 films costing over £3 million of which sixteen were to be in colour.
 It was one of several thrillers made by Rank that year.

 Jeanne Crain was mentioned as a possibility for the female lead.
+The movie was the first of several Stanley Baker made for Rank.

 The film was shot in April 1956 at Pinewood Studios in London with location work in Italy, including footage of the Mille Miglia, and scenes at Lake Como.
 It was Anne Heywood's first movie for the Rank Organisation.

 The movie features the Lagonda DP115 sports-racing car as the fictional 'Warren Ingram' car driven by the principal actors.
 John Wyer and Roy Salvadori worked on the film as advisers.
 "Steel handled the car with surprising ease—and it isn't an easy thing to drive", said Wyer.

 Anthony Steel married Anita Ekberg during the making of the film.
 It was one of the last movies he made for the Rank Organisation.

+Reception

+Box office

 Betty Box later wrote that the film "was for some reason or other an enormous success in Japan, and as the Japanese were crazy about the pale blue drivers' overalls, the fan letters we got from them weren't, as is usual, asking for autographs or photographs.
 They wanted to know where they could buy the overalls."

-Reception
+Critical

 The Monthly Film Bulletin wrote: "Combining a somewhat eccentric view of the machinations of a business tycoon with the more conventional elements of a motor racing thriller, Checkpoint lacks the speed and assurance that might have made its situations plausible.
 The script leans heavily on some well-worn clichés of dialogue and characterisation, and the direction fails to work up much interest in the outcome of the drive.
 There are, though, some stirring shots of fast cars roaring through the Italian countryside."

 Kine Weekly wrote: "Rip-Roaring Eastman Color melodrama. ...
 Its story, needless to say, far from flatters the English, but nevertheless makes rousing action fare.
 An attractive and competent cast sees that its pace is hot, and neat romantic touches and superb scenery subtly cushion its thrills.
 Capital popular booking."